overbrowsing/pruner/README.md

 2. **Making Tiles**: Once you have your configuration from the Tile Calculator, use the [Tile Maker](/tools/tile-maker/README.md) to process your images and create the tiles.
 Tile Maker will output the tiles and an optional HTML snippet for easy installation.

 3. **Naming Images**: If you used the [Tile Maker](/tools/tile-maker/README.md), you can ignore the next two steps and proceed to [installation](/README.md#installation) as the tool handles naming and formatting of images automatically.
-For manual installation and tile creation, ensure that the parameter `imageName` matches the base name for the tile images (e.g., banks-of-the-seine-1.webp, banks-of-the-seine-2.webp, etc.) and that the images are named sequentially.
+For manual installation and tile creation, ensure that the parameter `image` matches the base name for the tile images (e.g., banks-of-the-seine-1.webp, banks-of-the-seine-2.webp, etc.) and that the images are named sequentially.

 4. **Formatting Images**: Images need to be foramtted to WebP.
 This helps reduce image sizes—WebP lossy versions can be [25% to 34% smaller than JPEGs](https://developers.google.com/speed/webp/docs/webp_study#conclusion).
 This format meets the ["serve images in modern formats"](https://developer.chrome.com/docs/lighthouse/performance/uses-webp-images) opportuntiy within the Google Lighthouse test and follows best practices for [Sustainable Web Design](https://github.com/Sustainable-WWW/Sustainable-Web-Practices-Wiki/blob/main/Wiki/Image/Image_Formats.md).
 WebP is [widely supported across major browsers](https://caniuse.com/webp), unlike AVIF which is [newly available across major browsers](https://caniuse.com/avif).
 Don't worry!
 There is an option for progressive enhancement that enables developers to easily adjust a line of code in the pruner.js script to support additional image formats if they wish.